quincy/matchers-presentation/presentation/slides.md

     Given I have 100 shares of MSFT stock
       And I have 150 shares of APPL stock
-      And the time is after close of trading
+      And the time is before close of trading

     When I ask to buy 120 shares of APPL stock
       And I ask to sell 50 shares of APPL stock